If you’re reading this, I’m sure you are familiar with “hair porosity.” Hair porosity is about your hair’s capacity to absorb and keep moisture.

-This article will take a deeper look at what impacts your hair’s porosity, how you may find out the type of porosity you have, and how best to treat your hair based on the hair porosity you have.
+This article will take a deeper look at what impacts your hair’s porosity, how you may find out the type of porosity you have, and how best to treat your hair based on your porosity.

 What does hair porosity mean?

-To grasp the concept of hair porosity, everyone must know a little something about the hair structure, which consists of three layers.
+To grasp the concept of hair porosity, everyone must know something about the hair structure, which consists of three layers.
 These layers include: